NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 * Turkey bots and algos that were not anticipating thanksgiving.
 * Weak hand token 'holders' who panic dumped their investment.
 From the tokens I have checked, all have recovered from this short term crash.
 At one point I joined one of the token's investing groupchat where I saw many people excited for the opportunity to to invest in the project at a discounted price (perhaps a cope but they would've made it if they bought the bottom).

+# Remaining Opportunity - Update 2020-10-21
+Despite claims from KuCoin CEO of the suspects being found, the funds are still being actively mixed and sold.
+Coins I am watching out for on the ([0xeab...](https://etherscan.io/address/0xeb31973e0febf3e3d7058234a5ebbae1ab4b8c23#tokentxns)) address:
+* Swipe (SXP) $0.4M USD
+* Ampleforth (AMPL) $8.7M USD (might be frozen)
+* **Dragon** (DRGN) $1.4M USD
+These are all listed on FTX.
+Also there is still $0.5M USD of DMM in another address [0x2b9fd...](https://etherscan.io/address/0x2b9fde1ee93f17e7534674b777f4fcc1a371e4bf#tokentxns).

 I don't trade very often, but this was a very fortunate low-risk way to stack a little more bitcoin.
 If you found this useful or perhaps even profitable, please consider supporting me: